-RLD further asserts that it is virtually impossible to develop rules that would be applicable to experimental construction given the limitless possibilities inherent in experimentation.
+The Regulation and Licensing Department (RLD) asserts that it will be virtually impossible to develop rules that would be applicable to experimental construction given the limitless possibilities inherent in experimentation.
 Additionally, RLD is concerned that under this bill construction on the test sites could be exempted entirely from building permits and inspections.
 In that event, because permits and inspections are the only means of enforcing building codes and standards, the new rules required by the bill would be unenforceable.

 Finally, RLD argues that CID has a well established process for accepting and processing proposed amendments to the state building codes.
 If experimentation or research on sustainable development results in a demonstrable and viable approach to building that is not covered by the existing building codes, this process is available to those promoting the change.
-RLD concludes that forcing adoption of rules on sustainable development before demonstrable value has been established for a particular alternative to conventional building is neither logical nor a justifiable use of taxpayer dollars or state resources.